Breastplate (tack): Racing or polo breastplate

-Fitting

 The breastcollar should be fitted so the chest strap is horizontal from chest to girth.
 The wither strap should be adjusted so that it is not so low that it interferes with the horse's shoulders, or so high that it presses against the animal's windpipe.
 As a general rule, a fist should fit between the wither strap of the breastcollar and the withers, and the chest strap and the chest of the horse.

 Breastgirth or loop breastplate

 The breastgirth is made of strong elastic, and runs from either the D-rings of the saddle, or is attached to a loop that runs around the saddle's stirrup bars.
 Although similar to the breastcollar, there is no wither strap.
 Breastcollars are usually seen in show jumping and eventing (usually on the cross-country phase).
 They are desirable because they tend to be less-restrictive to the shoulders, so the horse is better able to pick up his front legs and fold over a jump.